 Let me just say up front, my husband’s a good guy.
 That needs to be clear.
 Because when you see the harvest from picture day, you’ll think he walks through life with half a brain cell.

-I have to back track a bit…the previous year, for Halloween, our daughter was a skeleton.
+I have to backtrack a bit…the previous year, for Halloween, our daughter was a skeleton.
 You’ll see why I share this with you in a moment.
-I painted all the bones in black onto a white sweat shirt and sweat pants.
+I painted all the bones in a black outline onto a white sweat shirt and sweat pants.
 It was a cute get-up, and our girl loved it.
 In fact, over time, this costume became her P.J.s because the sweats were soft and cozy as the weather turned chilly.

 Back to picture day.
 I can’t begin to tell you.
 Just see for yourself.

 Clearly, the day prior to picture day was French braid day.
 And somebody didn’t notice his child was heading off to school in her P.J.s.

 I can only imagine what the photographer was thinking: Is this kid homeless?
 Does she not own a comb?
 What’s with all the bones?

 Did not one teacher (at the time, all women) take this child aside and brush her hair out?
 Did they really think this was the look we wanted on picture day?

 Thank God I spelled ‘clavicle’ correctly.
 It will be forever immortalized in this picture.